NENUKORAH/Final_Project/README.md

 ## Connection to Machine Learning Model

-- Also the machine learning model does connect to the database properly, please see screen capture below showing records returned from a query.
+- The machine learning model is able to connect to the database properly, please see screen capture below showing records returned from a query.
 The code is contained in the "Provisional_machine_learnin_model" jupyter file in the repository for your reference.

 ![Image3](images/DB_connect_read.png)